-Two weeks to go in the 2019 general election campaign.
+Only days to go in the 2019 general election campaign.
 The stakes are high and the odds are against us.
 Progressives of all ilks have no choice but to work together.

 The only route to a progressive victory is to be clever, pragmatic and generous: look at the bigger picture and focus on the battles that your party can win; leave it to progressive allies to defeat the Tories elsewhere.
 That’s tactical campaigning.